Dovetail 3.0: Automated analysis, Channels, Ask, and RecruitLearn more

 Most of the best innovations and research initiatives are served by both primary and secondary research analysis.

 Don’t look at one or the other.
 Instead, harness both for the most impactful research.
 Springboard from the work of others and use secondary research to bridge gaps in your efforts.
-Then, conduct your primary research to deep dive into those arenas, combining both for the most thorough investigation.
+Then, conduct your to deep dive into those arenas, combining both for the most thorough investigation.

 What are some use-case examples of secondary analysis?